Divyan5h3/Homework-Aggregator/README.md

 3. The data scraper gets assignment data from online platforms and returns them to the backend.
 It was written using                       Selenium and BeautifulSoup

 ![alt text](https://github.com/CS222-UIUC/course-project-group-63/blob/main/architecture.png)

-# Group Member Contributions:
- - Akash - Worked on frontend and flask.
- - Rohan - Worked on frontend and flask.
- - Arjun - Built scraper for getting data from online platforms and made .
- - Divyansh - Helped with troubleshooting problems and with scraper.